 As an artist, you might want to add wash over your drawings.
 In that case, you could try Platinum Carbon Black.
 It is waterproof and very black.
 But you will have to wash your pen perhaps every 2 weeks to just to be super safe.
 For people new to fountain pens, NEVER put indian ink into your pens.
 Only use inks that say fountain pen ink on the bottle.

 This pen is definitely one of my better pens.
 I do recommend it if you want a good non-flex fine nib fountain pen for drawing.
 It is the smoothest pen for drawing and writing that I own.
 The flow is consistant and never skips (stops flowing) even after I have stored it for awhile.
 And the balance for drawing is very good.
 That is what you would be paying for – perfect flow, smoothness and balance.
 But I would consider the extra-fine version if I had the choice again.
 Best to test the pens out at a store before you order one online.
 Or just buy the pen at the store.
 Higher prices at the store but with a bit more customer service.

 As mentioned above, the Sailor 1911 comes in a few versions.
 The difference is in the body of the pen.
 Special material bodies will cost a lot more.
 But the nib is the same.
 Make sure the nib is the 21k gold nib and not the 14k gold nib.
 They might feel different.
 The nib comes with 2 different platings- Gold and Rhodium (the silver colour) This is purely for aesthetic reasons and do not affect the performance of the nib.

 Here are a few pens on sale on Amazon.
 The versions might change do to availability.
-If you buy the pens through this link, Parka gets a commission.
-So if you like, click on these links.

 - Sailor Professional Gear Fountain Pen Colors (Ivory Fine)